The gas of life and the climate

 Of course, that’s a very childish dream.
 Life taught me many things, One among them is that today it is impossible to know everything.

-Then a friend of the family bought me the biggest illustrated encyclopedia about life money could buy at the time.
-I learned about the basics of life.
-How life evolved from simple bacteria to complex cells.
+Then a family friend bought me the biggest illustrated encyclopedia about life money could buy at the time.
+I learned about the basics of life and how life evolved from simple bacteria to complex cells.
 How it all originated from one primordial element that’s present in all life we know, no matter how exotic.
 CARBON.

 That made me curious so I asked if there could be non-carbon-based life.
 There was no internet for me at the time so I was petty alone with my question.
 In the meantime, I learned a good deal more about it and how essential carbon is for life.